 Some tips for protecting private wells include:

-Hire a certified well driller for new construction, modification, or abandonment
+Hire a licensed well driller for new construction, modification, or abandonment

 Have the well water tested once a year